AamirRashid9458/delta_demo/README.md

 # delta_demo
-this is the demo for Git and Github  class
+this is the demo for Git and Github  class.